Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Domain wall dynamics under out-of-plane magnetic field: 1D model and 2D micromagnetic simulations

 For all the samples, a good agreement between the results of 1D model and 2D simulation is found for the steady flow regime up to the Walker field.
-For the Pt/Co/Ta(0.16 and 0.32)/Pt stacks, the speed curves obtained with the two approaches are practically undistinguishable, as expected for weak DMI values \cite{Krizakova2019}.
-A slight difference in the Slonczewski fields is seen for Pt/Co/Ta(3.2)/Pt, where the DMI strength is slightly larger.
-On the other hand, for Pt/Co/Au and Pt/GdCo/Pt stacks, where the interfacial DMI is much stronger, the 2D simulations predict a plateau of velocity after the Walker field, and, as suggested in our previous work \cite{Krizakova2019}, the field for which the DW velocity starts dropping to join the precessional flow regime is in reasonable agreement with the Slonczewski field $H_{S}$ obtained with the 1D model.
+For the Pt/Co/Ta(0.16 and 0.32)/Pt stacks, the speed curves obtained with the two approaches are practically indistinguishable, as expected for weak DMI values \cite{Krizakova2019}.
+A slight difference between the Slonczewski fields found with the 1D model and the 2D micromagnetic simulations is seen for Pt/Co/Ta(3.2)/Pt, where the DMI strength is slightly larger.
+On the other hand, for Pt/Co/Au and Pt/Gd$_{77}$Co$_{23}$/Pt stacks, where the interfacial DMI is much stronger, the 2D simulations predict a plateau of velocity after the Walker field and, as suggested in our previous work \cite{Krizakova2019} but not calculated before, the field for which the DW velocity starts dropping to join the precessional flow regime is in reasonable agreement with the Slonczewski field $\mu_{0}H_{S}$ obtained with the 1D model.